-At its base is a visitor centre with a large restaurant serving food inspired by the region; a shop selling goods made locally and a suite of flexible events spaces which are used by local and national businesses for corporate events.
+At its base is a visitor centre with a shop selling goods made locally and a suite of flexible events spaces which are used by local and national businesses for corporate events.

 Why do you support the Living Wage?